amIVizier/amIVizier/README.md

-- 🌱 I’m currently learning ...programming
+- 🌱 I’m currently learning more ...programming
 - 💞️ I’m looking to collaborate on ...coding just coding
 - 📫 How to reach me ...just email me mabanquil@gmail.com
 <!---